ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 We provide two different images listed below along with links to installation instructions.

-1. OVA can deployed on:
+1. OVA can be deployed on:
    1. [VMware](01-deployment.md#deploying-on-vmware-ova-virtual-machine)
    2. [Nutanix](01-deployment.md#deploying-a-virtual-machine-to-nutanix)
    3. [VirtualBox](01-deployment.md#deploying-a-virtual-machine-on-virtualbox)